 DR. HABIB SKAFF serves as a director.
-Prior to the Share Exchange Agreement, Dr. Skaff served as a Scientific Advisory Board Member of Singapore Volition between April 4, 2011 and May 31, 2014.
-Dr. Skaff co-founded Intezyne Technologies in 2004 and serves as that company's Chief Executive Officer, where he is responsible for establishing and implementing strategic planning for the future.
+Prior to completion of the transactions under the Share Exchange Agreement, Dr. Skaff served as a Scientific Advisory Board Member of Singapore Volition between April 4, 2011 and May 31, 2014.
+Dr. Skaff cofounded Intezyne Technologies in 2004 and currently serves as its Chief Executive Officer, where he is responsible for establishing and implementing strategic planning for the future.
 Dr. Skaff works closely with the Chief Scientific Officer to develop and implement Intezyne's intellectual property strategy as well as establish alliances with potential partners.
 He also leads Intezyne's fundraising through debt and equity financing and works closely with the Chief Financial Officer in this capacity.
 He is also President and Chairman of the board of directors of Intezyne.
 Dr. Skaff currently serves as Chairman of Skaff Corporation of America, a position he has had since 1999.
 He guides strategic planning but is not involved in day-to-day operations.
-In addition, since 2001, Dr. Skaff has co-authored 11 peer-reviewed scientific papers and is a co-inventor on 34 pending or issued patents in the fields of chemistry, nanotechnology, and biotechnology.
+In addition, since 2001, Dr. Skaff has co-authored 11 peer-reviewed scientific papers and is a co-inventor on 34 pending or issued patents in the fields of chemistry, nanotechnology and biotechnology.
 Dr. Skaff works as a synthetic chemist specializing in the area of nanotechnology; his doctoral studies focused on the design of organic and polymeric ligands for the encapsulation of semiconductor nanoparticles and modification of the physical, optical, electronic, and assembly properties of the nanoparticles.
-Due to his extensive scholarly work and inventions in the fields of chemistry and biotechnology, the board of directors feels that Dr. Skaff is a valuable asset to the company.
+Due to his extensive scholarly work and inventions in the fields of chemistry and biotechnology, the board of directors feels that Dr. Skaff is a valuable asset to the Company.

 DR. EDWARD FUTCHER serves as a director.
 Dr. Futcher holds a B.Sc. in Physics and a Ph.D. in Physics from the University of London and has extensive experience in engineering and management in high technology companies.
 Since 1997, Dr. Futcher has held non-executive directorships with a variety of private companies.
 He co-founded Azima, Inc. in 2003, a company that provides advanced machine diagnosis to large industrial facilities and, from 2003 to 2008, served as its Vice President of Engineering with responsibility for the engineering, information technology and customer support groups.
-Prior to that, from 1997 to 2003, Dr. Futcher served as Vice President of Technology of interWAVE Communications International, Ltd., a company providing GSM and CDMA cellular infrastructure equipment, where he was responsible for operational management of acquisitions and interim management of the worldwide R&D organization.
+Prior to that, from 1997 to 2003, Dr. Futcher served as Vice President of Technology of interWAVE Communications International, Ltd., a company providing GSM and CDMA cellular infrastructure equipment, where he was responsible for operational management of acquisitions and interim management of the worldwide research and development organization.
 From 1997 to 1999, Dr. Futcher also served as Vice President of Engineering of interWAVE Communications.
 From 1994 to 1997, Dr. Futcher was Director of Engineering at Tellabs, Inc., a telecommunications equipment supplier.
-The board of directors believes that Dr. Futcher is qualified to serve on the board of directors as a result of his many years of commercial and management experience in dynamic and fast growing companies.
+The board of directors believes that Dr. Futcher is qualified to serve as a director of the Company based on his extensive commercial and management experience in dynamic and fast growing companies.